 Note: Public consultation is not to be undertaken by the consultant.

-Appendix EC Management Action Timeline
+Appendix E Management Action Timeline

 Management actions outlined in Table X will be undertaken, where appropriate and required, for the revegetation site.

 The consultant shall adjust the table contents as required and remove sections if not applicable to the RP.